 A student withdrawing from an individual course (or courses) must obtain a Change of Schedule form from the Registrar's Office.
 If withdrawing from more than one course, the student must obtain a separate Change of Schedule form for each course from which they intend to withdraw.
-The student can also withdraw online (see page #38 for the online section on distant education).
+The student can also withdraw online (see the online section on distance education).